rtama/Checkers/README.txt

-Checkers
+Ceckers
 ==============

 This is a quick project from my UI design class.
-Only dealing with outputs at the moment Inputs will be incorporated soon.
+Input and Output capabilites implemented.

 add "?size=n" for some size n of the checkerboard size.